Our Work

 OUR HISTORY

-Workshop was Inspired by the effective advocacy of the LGBTQ community before and during the Obama administration which resulted in unprecedented gains through executive action.
+Workshop was inspired by the effective advocacy of the LGBTQ community before and during the Obama administration which resulted in unprecedented gains through executive action.

 Workshop was formed in July 2020 by former Obama appointees working in advocacy organizations focused on workers’ rights.
 Workshop supported these advocates to develop actionable proposals for the Biden administration, such as a $15 minimum wage for federal contractors including tipped workers, a new overtime rule, deferred action for immigrant workers in labor disputes, proposals to support care workers, and more.